Michigan Tech Game Notes (PDF) Northwood Game Notes (PDF)

 SERIES VS. NORTHWOOD

-Saturday's game will be the 45th overall meeting between the two programs with Northwood holding a slight two game edge at 23-21 following last year's 29-24 win in Midland.
-Michigan Tech had won six straight against the Timberwolves prior to falling in the last two contests.
-The Huskies most recent victory came on October 10th, 2015, the last time the game was played in Houghton, by a final score of 30-14.
+Saturday's game will be the 46th overall meeting between the two programs with Northwood holding a slight three game edge at 24-21 following last year's 26-23 win in Houghton.
+Michigan Tech had won six straight against the Timberwolves prior to falling in the last three contests.
+The Huskies most recent victory came on October 10th, 2015 by a final score of 30-14.
 Tech quarterback Brandon Cowie completed 21 of 30 passes for 208 yards and two touchdowns.
 John Williams had 99 rushing yards followed by Kevin Miller with 88 yards, helping guide Tech to 439 yards of total offense in the win.
 With the game tied 7-7 through one quarter, the Huskies pulled away in the second with 17 unanswered points.
-Four of the last five games in the series have been in Midland.
+Touchdowns were scored that day by Williams, Cowie, Eric Kostreva, and David Walter.
+Four of the last six games in the series have been in Midland.

 IN THE RANKINGS

-Michigan Tech Head Coach Steve Olson will embark on his second season at the reigns of the program when the Huskies kick off their season Thursday night at Truman State.
-Olson guided Tech to a 4-7 overall record in 2017, which included the key win in the annual Miner's Cup game against Northern Michigan.
-This will be Olson's eighth overall season as a coach at Tech.
-He served as the defensive coordinator for three seasons prior to being named the head coach for the 2017 season.
+Michigan Tech Head Coach Steve Olson is getting set to embark on his third season at the reigns of the program when the Huskies kickoff their season Saturday at Hillsdale.
+The Huskies went 4-6 in 2018, but retained the Miner's Cup for the ninth straight year with a 35-33 win at Northern Michigan.
+This will be Olson's ninth overall season as a coach at Tech.
+He served as the defensive coordinator for three seasons prior to being selected as the head coach for the 2017 season.